Victor Amobi

-Victor Amobi (born 3 July 1990) is a Nigerian professional footballer who plays as a winger for Forward Club in India.
+Victor Amobi (born 3 July 1990) is a Nigerian professional footballer who plays as a winger.

 Career

 From Nigeria, Amobi moved to Nepal and has played for sides such as Three Star Club, friends Club, African United Club, and Three Star Club.

 Minerva Punjab

 In December 2016, it was announced that Amobi signed with Minerva Punjab of the I-League in India.
 He made his debut for the club on 8 January 2017 in their opening league match of the season against Chennai City.
 He started and played the whole match as Minerva Punjab drew 0–0.